The first and only Queer Histories Festival in the U.S.

 Established in 2023, Circa: Queer Histories Festival is a month-long, LA County-wide programming series showcasing the trailblazing histories and vibrant cultural contributions of LGBTQ+ communities through the lens of present-day challenges and triumphs.
 Through exhibitions, performance, readings, screenings, lectures, dialogues, and parties, Circa features queer and trans artists, activists, and educators leading the movement for LGBTQ+ liberation.

 Circa: Queer Histories Festival is presented by One Institute.
-Circa is made possible with support from our sponsors Los Angeles County Third District Supervisor Lindsey Horvath, California Arts Council, the City of West Hollywood, Los Angeles County Department of Arts & Culture, and Ares Management.
+Circa is made possible with support from our sponsors Los Angeles County Third District Supervisor Lindsey Horvath, the City of West Hollywood, Uptown Gay & Lesbian Alliance, Paul D. Lerner & Stephen Reis, Amazon, Los Angeles County Fifth District Supervisor Kathy Barger, Los Angeles County Department of Arts & Culture, and our broadcast sponsor ABC7.

 The Los Angeles LGBT Center is a Co-Presenter of all Circa programs taking place at The Village at Ed Gould Plaza, including the Advocate and Gochis Galleries, Renberg Theatre, and Davidson/Valentini Theatre.